slickage/baron/README.md

 * `url` - The url Baron should ***POST*** to when the payment event occurs

 ### Webhook Verification
-The app notified by the webhook can trust the incoming payment notification because it has a matching secret token that was set when the Invoice was created.
+The app notified by the webhook can trust the incoming payment notification because it contains a matching webhook `token` that was set when the Invoice was created.
 Further information about the Invoice can optionally be queried from Baron via the `/api/invoices/:invoiceId` route.
 For example, the Invoice can be verified as paid if `is_paid` is `true`.

-**Security Consideration**

-Both the webhook and payment status check can be subject to attack if intra-app communication is over the Internet without the protection of SSL.
-Verification with `/api/invoices/:invoiceId` can successfully guard against a forged payment if at least the Baron side is protected by SSL.
-You can avoid these issues by communicating over an internal network or VPN between the two apps.
+Note that this intra-app communication can be at risk if transmitted unencrypted over the Internet.